Skip to main content

 • a ‘trained person’ must then carry out an examination of the body and of any viscera removed to identify any characteristics that may indicate that the meat presents a health risk.
 This examination must take place as soon as possible after killing

 • following the above-mentioned examination, and providing no abnormal characteristics were found, no abnormal behaviour was observed before killing, and there is no suspicion of environmental contamination, the trained person must issue and attach a numbered declaration which must include the date, time and place of killing.
 This is usually achieved by tagging or labelling to link them to each other.
 Please refer to Annex A for an example of the declaration.
-In this situation, the head and viscera do not need to accompany the body, except in those species who are susceptible to Trichinosis (such as wild boards and any other porcine species), whose head and diaphragm must accompany the body to the AGHE
+In this situation, the head and viscera do not need to accompany the body, except in those species who are susceptible to Trichinosis (such as wild boars and any other porcine species), whose head and diaphragm must accompany the body to the AGHE

 • upon examination of the body, if abnormal characteristics are suspected by the trained person, the head (not the tusks, antlers and horns) and all the viscera except for the stomach and intestines must accompany the body to the AGHE.
 In this situation, the hunter must inform the competent authority (the FSA Official Veterinarian (OV)) of the abnormalities that have prevented them from issuing the “hunter declaration”.
 If you suspect an animal may be affected by a notifiable disease (ND) contact the Animal and Plant Health Agency (APHA)